Hypergeometric Functions over Finite Fields: Quadratic or Higher Transformation Formulas

 \subsubsection{A summary of the the proof of Theorem \ref{thm:quad-2F1}}

 In the previous proof of the quadratic formula, the delta terms produce two kinds of byproducts: the extra terms like $\delta(1\pm x)$, which are due to the degeneracy of the corresponding Galois representations at the corresponding $x$ values, and the extra characters like the $E_i$ terms described above.
-While the first kind of extra terms are unavoidable, but can be omitted by excluding a few $x$ values from the equation, the second kind of extra terms might be eliminated.
-In particular, some of them are `path dependent'.
+While the first kind of extra terms are unavoidable, but can be {hidden by placing extra assumptions on the values of $x$}, the second kind of extra terms might be eliminated.
+In particular, some of them are `path dependent' in the following sense.
+In the primitive case by Definition \eqref{normalized2FF1} and Proposition \ref{prop: commute and conjugation}, the $_2\F_1$ function can be computed from two $_2\mathbb P_1$ functions whose upper parameters are related by a permutation.
 For instance, in this proof, if we swap the upper characters of the left hand side, then the delta terms do not involve $B\ol{C}(x)$.

-The above approach can be adopted to give finite field analogues of many classical quadratic or higher degree formula relating two primitive $_{n+1}F_{n}$ functions with rational parameters and arguments of the form $c_1x$ and $c_2x^{n_1}(1-c_3x)^{n_2}$, respectively, that satisfies the $(\ast)$ condition, where $n_1,n_2\in \Z, n_1>0$ and $c_1,c_2, c_3\in \Q^\times$.
+The above approach can be adopted to give finite field analogues of many classical quadratic or higher degree formulas relating two primitive $_{n+1}F_{n}$ functions with rational parameters and arguments of the form $c_1x$ and $c_2x^{n_1}(1-c_3x)^{n_2}$, respectively, that satisfies the $(\ast)$ condition, where $n_1,n_2\in \Z, n_1>0$ and $c_1,c_2, c_3\in \Q^\times$.
 See \cite{Bailey2} for a collection of such formulas.
 As we assume the classical formula satisfies the ($\ast$) condition, we will similarly mimic the proof of the classical formula to get the finite field analogues.
 We expand one side (typically the more complicated side) of the formula as a double summation involving two characters $K$ and $\chi$, as in \eqref{Eq:56}.
 Then we reduce the double sum to obtain the other side of the formula.
 The dictionary described in \S \ref{dictionary} predicts that the major terms for the finite field analogues, i.e. the $_{n+1}\F_{n}$ terms predicted on both sides, agree.
 Though extra delta terms are technical to compute in general, they correspond to the discrepancy between two finite dimensional Galois representations.
 There is one subtlety we should be aware of in the finite field translation: we might need to extend the current finite field $\F_q$ in order to use an evaluation formula to bridge both sides.
-For quite a few cases here, this is the Pfaff-SaalSch\"utz formula over $\F_q$.
-One way to get around the need for a field extension is to use other evaluation formulas, such as the quadratic Pfaff-SaalSch\"utz formula over $\F_q$ (Corollary \ref{cor:quad-pf-s} below).
-See the proof of Theorem \ref{Thm:Bailey-FF} for such an example.